 As a dealer in precious metals, Allegiance Gold uses all of its commercially reasonable efforts to only source its customers’ precious metals from companies that comply with FinCEN regulations.
 Additionally, Allegiance Gold has an express policy against aiding and abetting in the act of money laundering or facilitating any illegal acts governed by the USA Patriot Act or otherwise.

 By agreeing to Allegiance Gold’s terms and conditions and consummating a transaction, each customer represents and warrants to Allegiance Gold that:

 - The customer is in compliance with the USA Patriot Act;

 - None of the funds being used to consummate the transaction were derived from or related or connected to money-laundering, terrorism, or any other illegal or illicit activity;

 - The transaction is not a scheme, or part of a scheme, involving or in support of terrorism, money-laundering or any other illegal or illicit activity.

-Allegiance Gold, all times, reserves the right to require the customer to provide supporting information and documentation in support of the preceding representations and warranties or to ensure compliance with FinCEN regulations.
-Allegiance Gold maintains an active Anti-money Laundering Program and has designated one of its executive team members as a compliance officer, elected yearly, who actively monitors sales activity, trains staff, and monitors changes to regulations.
+Allegiance Gold, at all times, reserves the right to require the customer to provide supporting information and documentation in support of the preceding representations and warranties or to ensure compliance with FinCEN regulations.
+Allegiance Gold maintains an active Anti-money Laundering Program and has designated one of its executive team members as a compliance officer, elected yearly, to actively monitor sales activity, train staff, and monitor changes to regulations.